 Courtesy Bennington College

-Collaboration is key at Bennington drama, a program that believes there’s no one “right” way to study drama.
-At the small liberal arts college in Vermont, drama students are encouraged to take classes across the discipline—acting, directing, theater history, stage management, etc.—with classes often coming together to collaborate.
-This expansive education ensures Bennington students graduate with a comprehensive knowledge of every aspect of the production process (just ask Carol Channing, Alan Arkin, and Peter Dinklage).
-And for anyone looking to apply their learning in a real-world setting, every Bennington student spends at least seven weeks honing their skills in a job or internship that complements their studies.
+Collaboration is key in Bennington’s drama department, which is built around the idea that there’s no “right” way to study the craft.
+At this small liberal arts college, students are encouraged to take courses on multiple aspects of theater—acting, directing, history, stage management, etc.—with classes often collaborating with each other.
+This expansive approach ensures that students graduate with a comprehensive knowledge of every aspect of the production process; just ask alums Carol Channing, Alan Arkin, and Peter Dinklage.
+Drama students spend at least seven weeks honing their skills in a job or internship that complements their studies, giving them a chance to apply what they’ve learned in a real-world setting.

 Surabhi Surendra/Shutterstock

-If you’re undecided about how exactly you want to pursue an acting degree, BU’s College of Fine Arts is a good choice as it offers two BFA options: acting, which focuses on the development of technique and skill through a broad “toolbox approach,” and theater arts, a more flexible, interdisciplinary approach.
-Classes are identical in the freshman year, after which students choose one of the more focused tracks.
-What’s more, acceptance is based 50 percent on audition and 50 percent on academics, a different weighting than most acting schools.
+If you’re undecided about what type of acting degree you want to pursue, BU’s School of Theatre is a good choice.
+It offers two BFA options: acting, which focuses on the development of technique and skill through a broad “intellectual toolkit” approach; and theater arts, which is a more flexible, interdisciplinary model.
+Classes are the same for everyone freshman year; after that, students choose a specific track to focus on.
+Admission is based on both your audition and academic record.

 Ken Wolter/Shutterstock

-At Brown University, the Department of Theatre Arts and Performance Studies (TAPS) places a high value on its students having a well-rounded understanding of drama as a discipline.
-What does this mean?
-Along with acting classes, students will also load up on theory and history courses after choosing a “track” to study within the concentration: Theatre Arts, Performance Studies, or Writing for Performance.
-This Ivy League program also offers the perfect setting for TAPS students to engage in extracurricular activities, from crewing mainstage plays and participating in student-run production workshops to taking in a Shakespeare on the Green performance and experiencing world premieres at Trinity Repertory Company.
+Brown’s Department of Theatre Arts & Performance Studies aims to give its students a well-rounded understanding of drama as a discipline.
+Along with acting classes, you’ll also load up on theory and history courses once you’ve chosen a track within the concentration—either theater arts or performance studies.
+The Ivy League setting offers TAPS students the chance to participate in a wide variety of extracurricular activities, from crewing mainstage plays and participating in student-run production workshops to catching world premieres at Providence’s Trinity Rep.

 vesperstock/Shutterstock